 If you are short of time it is very easy to fall for convenience food.
 Unfortunately, most of store-bought prepared meals are laden with salt, fat, sugar, preservatives which are not very healthy.
 Homemade food is best for the health of you and your family.
 Additionally, ready meals tend to be more expensive than cooking from scratch.

 In addition to saving you time, a slow cooker can also help you save money.
 Slow cookers use much less energy than ovens so you can save on your energy bills.
 If you cook meat, you can buy cheaper cuts of meat that your slow cooker will render very tender.
 Vegetarians and vegans can also save money by using dried beans, lentils and pulses instead of more expensive canned goods.

-What Can You Cook In A Slow Cooker?
+What Can You Cook In An Andrew James Slow Cooker?

 Slow cooking is a great method that enables flavours to develop.
 Meat dishes are particularly popular as meat gets really tender when cooked at low temperatures over a long period of time.
 But as I found slow cooking is definitely a great way to prepare vegetarian and vegan food too.
 Here are some of the recipes you can try in a slow cooker.